Primitive Skills Vs. Rewilding

 Show your support and appreciation for Urban Scout

-15 Comments on “Primitive Skills Vs. Rewilding”
+15 responses to “Primitive Skills Vs. Rewilding”

 1. you summed it up really, well, scout. rewilding can’t just encompass the physical primitive technologies, it has to encompass the invisible ones as well.